ManFromMons/smovin_indexation_sinatra/README.md

 * `map '/' =>` the front-end
 * `map '/api/v1' =>` the API

-Each are contained in there own classes which are executed by Rack as `run IndexationFrontEnd` and `run IndexationAPI`.
+Each is contained with its classes which are executed by Rack as `run IndexationFrontEnd` and `run IndexationAPI`.

 > The unloader gem wraps these now, and it is the unloader that is executed